Call Us: 269-430-7966

 Most patients begin to notice changes in mood, energy, and mental clarity within the first few weeks.

-At Brain Treatment Center Marshall, we’re committed to helping individuals heal through cutting-edge, compassionate care.
+At Brain Treatment Center Michigan, we’re committed to helping individuals heal through cutting-edge, compassionate care.

-• Experienced team trained in advanced MeRT protocols
+• Experienced team trained in advanced TMS and MeRT protocols

 • Personalized care in a supportive environment

-• Serving Marshall, Battle Creek, Kalamazoo, Lansing, and surrounding communities
+• Serving Marshall, Battle Creek, Kalamazoo, Lansing, Grand Rapids, and surrounding communities

 • Proud to support patients looking for alternatives to long-term medication use